Reinstall invites you to join us in revisiting classics of PC gaming days gone by. This time, Sam Roberts revisits Mafia: City of Lost Heaven.

 In both cases, boring tasks play a narrative role, and for all the ways Mafia borrows from popular movies for the sake of tone, that portrayal of your slow ascent through the mob is unique to Lost Heaven.
 You feel small-time.
 It's deferred gratification until you finally get a gun in your hands, over an hour into the story.
-While Mafia II doesn't round off the tale of its protagonist to a satisfying degree, Mafia charts the complete story of Tommy Angelo's rise and eventual fall at the hands of his dangerous new employers.
+While Mafia 2 doesn't round off the tale of its protagonist to a satisfying degree, Mafia charts the complete story of Tommy Angelo's rise and eventual fall at the hands of his dangerous new employers.

 The city of Lost Heaven, a ludicrously melodramatic monicker for what is a red-tinted amalgamation of San Francisco and New York, is built to a standard we now expect from sandbox games.
 A ship sails under a drawbridge that opens while I patiently wait in traffic.
 The score changes dynamically as I enter Chinatown.
 In Salieri's bar, Mafia's hub, the interior detail is extraordinary, loaded with props and furniture and elevated by the background chatter of its patrons.

 I remember Mafia as a boundary-pushing, realistic-looking Goodfellas-a-like, and that's because my memory has been nostalgically caressed with Vaseline.
-It's a very blocky world, for all its detail, and while the character models are mostly sharp, the animation is slightly too close to Team America territory not to find it funny when Tommy Angelo climbs into bed with love interest Sarah.
+It's a very blocky world, for all its detail, and while the character models are mostly sharp, the animation is slightly too close to Team America territory to not find it funny when Tommy Angelo climbs into bed with love interest Sarah.
 This is easily forgiven, however: if the visuals have been technically outstretched, the art direction keeps Mafia from ageing sourly.

 The driving is a little harder to forgive.
 When I accelerate down a slope in Mafia, I'm as much in control as I am riding down a hill on a piece of sheet metal.
 It's a furious, random experience that will always end in awkward disaster or mild relief.
 My role in the whole affair is minimal.
 I assume Mafia's cars are simply faithful to the '30s setting, and that is why their ability to accelerate is so inadequate as to stretch the term 'car chase' to its limit.
 Some of these cars are so slow that a slightly steep slope can lose you the mission.
 It's both funny and a bit annoying, like a car version of the two old men fighting amid a kingdom of dogs in Pixar's Up.